13 years of school fees

 On a side note, the excursions at these private schools are pretty good – my nephew and niece at Brighton Grammar get to go to Vietnam for school excursions in year 8.
 I’m pretty sure in year 8 I had the afternoon at the Sherbrook Forest which was amazing at the time!
-Times have changed.
+How times have changed.

-If networks and footy teams don’t really float your boat for $1Mil bucks then you can try your luck getting into some of Melbourne’s most prestigious high schools.
+If networks and footy teams don’t really float your boat for $1M, then you can try your luck getting into some of Melbourne’s most prestigious high schools.
 It may surprise you but a public High School is the best performing school in the state with its VCE scores!
 Mac Robertson Girls High School is the best girls’ school in the state and Melbourne High School in the top 3 in the state for boys’ schools.
-Both of these have tough entry and you will need to pass some exams to get in but compared to $536K you’d be looking at closer to $66K for public schooling across the duration.
+Both of these have tough entry and you will need to pass some exams to get in but compared to $475K you’d be looking at closer to $66K for public schooling across the duration.

-How to get started saving now for school fees:
+How to get started saving now for school fees

 If private school is the way you want to go, then don’t just hope that you’ll be earning more money when the time comes.
 You need to plan for it now by putting money aside.
 This might be through something like a term deposit, investing shares, other people might consider trading cryptocurrency or just the good old savings account.
 Either way, just like when planning to buy a house, get those funds invested and earning interest early.